chipsalliance/Caliptra/doc/Caliptra.md

 4. SoC follows the mailbox protocol and pushes Caliptra FW into the mailbox.
 5. Caliptra’s mailbox HW  asserts an interrupt to the microcontroller after the GO is written, per mailbox protocol.
 See [Mailbox](#mailbox) for specifics.
 6. After Caliptra’s FW is authenticated and loaded into ICCM, microcontroller runs the firmware and asserts READY\_FOR\_RTFLOWS wire.

+## Subsystem FW Load flow for Subsystem Mode

+Please see the subsystem architecture section below.

 ## <a id="reset-flow"></a>CPU warm reset or PCIe hot reset flow →  Caliptra IP reset